kriselers/dotfiles/sublime/readme.md

 # Sublime Text Configuration

 My lightweight configuration for Sublime Text.
-I don't use Sublime to build any code rather as a fast way to view and edit projects.
+I don't use Sublime to build any code rather as a fast way to view and make quick edit projects.

 ![Sublime Text](https://i.gyazo.com/273f2749a9a10a56de0822a560decc78.png)